CMPUT301F19T08/AliMama/doc/Product Backlog.md

 **Database Implementation : Story Point: 5 risk Level: high**
 - [ ] requires a Mood History Database  with tables as follows:
-- a table that records All Mood Event associated with a participant, primary key : username
+- a table that records All MoodEvents associated with a participant, primary key : username
-- a table that stores user authentication information, primary key : username
+- a table that stores participant authentication information, primary key : username
 - a table that stores all participants relationship, primary key : username
-- a table that stores all pending friend request of a participants.
+- a table that stores all pending Friend Requests of a participants.
 - [ ] a static class with name "Database" should be implemented in the project with class methods as follows:
 - authenticateParticipant
 - retrieveAllMoodEventOfAParticipant